 Instructions

 - Cook the pasta.
-Bring a large pot of water to a rapid boil, then season generously with about 2 Tbsp Kosher salt.
-Add pasta, then cook according to package directions, until al dente.
+Bring a large pot of water to a boil, season generously with about Kosher salt, then add pasta.
+Cook according to package directions to al dente.
 Before draining, reserve about 1 cup of the cooking liquid.
 Set aside.

 - Dredge the chicken.
-Cut chicken thighs into roughly 1" pieces, then place in a large bowl.
-To this, add ¼ cup flour, 1 tsp oregano, 1 tsp Kosher salt, and ¼ tsp black pepper.
-Mix well to thoroughly coat the chicken on all sides.
+Pace chicken in a large bowl, then add ¼ cup flour, 1 tsp oregano, 1 tsp Kosher salt, and ¼ tsp black pepper.
+Mix well to thoroughly coat.

 - Brown the chicken.
-Heat a large skillet or braiser over medium-high heat, then add 2 Tbsp extra virgin olive oil and 2 Tbsp unsalted butter.
-Add seasoned chicken, then cook for 3-5 minutes undisturbed.
-Stir well, then cook an additional 3-5 minutes, or until golden brown on all sides.
-Transfer chicken to a large plate.
+Heat a large pan over medium-high heat, then add 2 Tbsp olive oil and 2 Tbsp butter.
+Add dredged chicken, then cook for 3-5 minutes undisturbed.
+Stir well, then cook an additional 3-5 minutes, until golden brown on all sides.
+Transfer to a large plate.

 - Cook the mushrooms.
-Add another 2 Tbsp extra virgin olive oil (or butter), then add sliced mushrooms.
-Cook 3-4 minutes undisturbed — this allows them to take turn golden brown.
-Stir, then cook an additional 3-4 minutes until evenly browned.
-Add sliced shallots, season with remaining ½ tsp Kosher salt, then stir and cook until translucent, about 2 minutes more.
+Add another 2 Tbsp olive oil (or butter), then add sliced mushrooms.
+Cook 3-4 minutes undisturbed, until golden brown.
+Stir well, then cook an additional 3-4 minutes.
+Add sliced shallots, season with remaining ½ tsp Kosher salt, then stir and cook about 2 minutes more.

 - Make the chicken marsala sauce.
 Pour in ¾ cup marsala wine, ¼ cup sherry vinegar, and 2 Tbsp balsamic vinegar.
-Use a spatula to scrape any brown bits off the bottom of the skillet.
-Return the chicken (and any drippings) to the pan.
-Bring to a boil, then lower heat to a simmer.
-Allow sauce to reduce and chicken to finish cooking through, about 3 minutes.
+Use a spatula to scrape any brown bits off the bottom.
+Return the chicken (and any drippings) to the pan, bring to a boil, then lower the heat to a simmer.
+Allow the sauce to reduce and chicken to finish cooking through, about 3 minutes.

 - Add the pasta.
 Add cooked pasta to the pan, then pour in about ½ cup reserved pasta water.
-Grate ¼ cup Parmigiano Regianno cheese on top, then sprinkle with 2 Tbsp chopped parsley.
-Toss well, then taste and adjust seasoning as needed.
+Add ¼ cup Parmigiano Regianno cheese, then 2 Tbsp chopped parsley, then toss well.
+Taste and adjust seasoning as needed.
 If you want more of a sauce, add additional reserved pasta water.
 Serve immediately with additional Parmesan cheese and freshly grated black pepper.
+Enjoy!

 Super yummy!!
 Lots of flavor in the sauce, took a bit more time then I thought but otherwise definitely will be making it again!!